FriadoR/FriadoR/README.md

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

 👋 Hi, I’m Sergey!
-👀 I’m interested in programming for iOS
+👀 I’m interested in programming for iOS <3
-🌱 I’m currently learning SwiftUI
+🌱 I’m currently learning UIKit & SwiftUI
 📫 How to reach me: Telegram - @FriadoR

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨